xsolla/xsolla-launcher-build/README.md

 restore_password_link |	URL to redirect the user to the password change page on the game’s website with [Login Widget](https://developers.xsolla.com/doc/login/) already integrated. is_username_email |	Whether to show the *Email* or the *Username* placeholder during authentication in Launcher.
 Can be ‘true’ (to show *Email*) and ‘false’ (to show *Username*).
 Default is ‘true’. default_news_tab | Whether to show news from all the games (‘all’) or from a particular one.
 To show news from a particular game, specify the project ID from Publisher Account. always_open_default_news_tab | Whether to always show news set up in the default_news_tab object.
 If ‘true’, the news are displayed as specified in the default_news_tab object.
-If ‘false’, the news are displayed as specified in **default_news_tab** object only for the first opening, and then each game shows its own news.
+If ‘false’, the news are displayed as specified in "default_news_tab" object only for the first opening, and then each game shows its own news.
 Default is ‘false’. cdn_try_load_count	| Number of attempts to download the game file. cdn_network_timeout	| Wait time between the download attempts (in milliseconds).
 Recommended ‘30000‘. enable_locate_button | Whether to show the *Locate the game* button for game serching.
 Can be ‘true‘ or ‘false‘. ‘true‘ by default.